-Russian forces fire on US-backed Syria rebels
+Russian forces fire on US-backed Syrian rebels

 The regime and SDF advances are bringing the two forces into increasing proximity along the Euphrates, with Dillon saying Thursday that "increased" de-confliction was needed between Russia and the coalition as a result of the two sides being so close to one another.

-"The convergence of military forces in this area calls for increased awareness and de-confliction," Dillon said.
+"The convergence of military forces in this area calls for increased awareness and deconfliction," Dillon said.

 'Obstacles to progress'

-De-confliction efforts were ramped up following a series of clashes several months ago between US-backed forces and forces allied to the regime which resulted in US warplanes downing two drones and a Syrian jet.
+Deconfliction efforts were ramped up following a series of clashes several months ago between US-backed forces and forces allied to the regime which resulted in US warplanes downing two drones and a Syrian jet.

 Russian and coalition officials speak daily, and coalition officials had repeatedly cited those efforts as the reason for the absence of any such clashes in recent weeks.